 Ways Our Community Can Help

-Rabbi Spike Anderson is planning organized service trips to the border and detention centers.
-Please be in touch if you are interested in participating: email@example.com
+Rabbi Spike Anderson has planned organized service trips to the border and detention centers.
+Please be in touch if you are interested in participating: firstname.lastname@example.org

 There are many organizations that provide humanitarian aid, legal services, and shelter to people caught up in our country’s immigration system.
 This is a national issue and many local communities are galvanizing to meet the needs of asylum seekers.
-The list below is only a sample of possible ways that our synagogue community might get involved.
+The list below is only a sample of possible ways that our synagogue community can get involved in Atlanta, GA.

-3) El Refugio provides support to detainees at the Stewart Detention center, one of the largest immigration prisons in the country located in Lumpkin, GA.
-One of their services is safe lodging facilities for visiting families and loved ones, as there are no hotels in Lumpkin.
+2) El Refugio: Located in Lumpkin, GA, El Refugio provides support to detainees at the Stewart Immigration Detention Center.
+One of their services is safe lodging facilities for visiting families and loved ones.
+El Refugio needs hospitality volunteers and financial support.